-The Panorama Gold Project encompasses Exploration Licence E45/4732 and Exploration Licence application E45/4779 held by MLi, and Exploration Licence E45/4764 which MLi has entered into an option agreement to acquire 100% of the tenement.
+The Panorama Gold Project encompasses Exploration Licences E45/4732 and E45/4779 held by MLi, covering a total of 265km2.

 The Panorama Gold Project is located 265km south-south-east of Karratha in the Pilbara Region of Western Australia.
 The project is prospective for lithium and gold hosted within conglomerate.
-The tenement group contains an extensive area of the Mt Roe Basalt which is the geological member of the Fortescue Group that overlies the conglomerate gold horizon at Artemis Resources' Purdy's Reward Project near Karratha, Western Australia.
+The tenement group contains an extensive area of the Mt Roe Basalt which is the geological member of the Fortescue Group that overlies the conglomerate gold horizon at Artemis Resources Limited's Purdy's Reward Project near Karratha, Western Australia.